yangtsecxf/cxf-log/README.md

 **The easier, the better!**

 1. Only one single header: log.h
-2. easy to use
+2. Easy to use

-// sample code:
+// Sample code:

 ```c++
 #include <iostream>